Naught0/combinator/README.md

 - [ ] Fix card search
 - [ ] Slider for card image size?
 - [ ] Find more than 50 moxfield decks
+- [ ] Combo hiding? (to show only relevant ones for a second? solved by filter?)